team401/Docs/Electrical/Basic-Electrical-Theory.md

 There are four primary quantities used to describe electricity:

-- Voltage, which is defined as "an electromotive force or potential difference expressed in volts."
+- **Voltage**, which is defined as "an electromotive force or potential difference expressed in volts."
 It describes the amount of work per unit charge needed to move a charge from one point to another.
-- Current, which refers to the rate at which charge flows through an electric circuit.
+- **Current**, which refers to the rate at which charge flows through an electric circuit.
 This is measured in amperes.
-- Resistance, which refers to the circuit’s resistance of current flow.
+- **Resistance**, which refers to the circuit’s resistance of current flow.
 This quantity is measured in ohms.
   - Resistors are components used in circuits in order to divide voltage.
-- Power, which is defined as the "rate, per unit time, at which electrical energy is transferred by an electric circuit."
+- **Power**, which is defined as the "rate, per unit time, at which electrical energy is transferred by an electric circuit."
 The SI unit for power is the watt, or one joule/second.

 ### Types of Electric Current